 CO = Co-requisite ● POI = Permission of Instructor ● PR = Prerequisite ● RE = Recommended ● XL = Cross-listed

 301 Ancient Philosophy (3) A study of the Pre-Socratic Philosophers and the major works of Plato and Aristotle.
-(Alternate years)
+(Spring, even years)

-304 Early Modern Philosophy (3) (PR: PHIL 301 or POI) A survey of European philosophy from Descartes through Kant with special emphasis on epistemology, metaphysics, and questions of religious belief.
-(Alternate Years)
+304 Early Modern Philosophy (3) A survey of European philosophy from Descartes through Kant with special emphasis on epistemology, metaphysics, and questions of religious belief.
+(Spring, odd years)

 315 Medical Ethics (3) An introduction to moral issues in modern health care and to ethical concepts and analytic skills relevant to addressing them.
 We will focus on classic cases in the development of medical ethics.